russell/sphinxcontrib-cldomain/README.rst

 TODO
 ----

-* use cl-builder to generate a SHELL script to execute in a more portable way.
+* use cl-launch to generate a SHELL script to execute in a more portable way.
 * Add support for classes and slots.
 * Link to texinfo generated doc.